 DOLLY STYLE har blivit 10-talets mest unika svenska popakt, och fansen (som kallar sig ”dollys”) har skapat en helt egen pastellfärgad subkultur.
 Dolly Style är fantastiska förebilder som jobbar hårt mot utanförskap och mobbing.

-Molly is pink, Holly is blue and Polly is purple.
-Together they are Dolly Style, a colourful trio that has taken Sweden by storm.
+Molly is pink, Holly is blue, Polly is purple and Yolly is yellow.
+Together they are Dolly Style, a colourful quartet that has taken Sweden by storm.
 They used to be residents of Dollyville, a magical place beyond the rainbow.
 Then they arrived here to spread their sparkling pop music.
 Songs like ”Unicorns & Ice Cream”, ”Upsy Daisy”, ”Young & Restless”, ”Cherry Gum” and ”Habibi” are sweet as candy, yet pack a solid punch of the dancefloor.

 Melodifestivalen (The Melody Festival) is an annual competition where the winner gets to represent Sweden in the Eurovision Song Contest.
 It’s the country’s most-watched TV program.
 Despite its popularity many artists who get their breakthrough in Melodifestivalen find it hard to achieve the same level of success when the show is over.
 Dolly Style is one of very few acts (ABBA is another) to become even bigger.